Wernicke–Korsakoff syndrome: Pathophysiology

-In addition to the damage seen in these areas there have been reports of damage to cortex, although it was noted that this may be due to the direct toxic effects of alcohol as opposed to thiamine deficiency that has been attributed as the underlying cause of Wernicke-Korsakoff Syndrome.
+In addition to the damage seen in these areas, there have been reports of damage to the cortex, although it was noted that this may be due to the direct toxic effects of alcohol as opposed to thiamine deficiency.

 The amnesia that is associated with this syndrome is a result of the atrophy in the structures of the diencephalon (the thalamus, hypothalamus and mammillary bodies), and is similar to amnesia that is presented as a result of other cases of damage to the medial temporal lobe.
-It has been argued that the memory impairments can occur as a result of damage along any part of the mammillo-thalamic tract, which explains how WKS can develop in patients with damage exclusively to either the thalamus or the mammillary bodies.
+It has been argued that the memory impairments can occur as a result of damage along any part of the mammillothalamic tract, which explains how WKS can develop in patients with damage exclusively to either the thalamus or the mammillary bodies.

 Diagnosis

 Diagnosis of Wernicke–Korsakoff syndrome is by clinical impression and can sometimes be confirmed by a formal neuropsychological assessment.
+Research from 2022 also pointed out that faster diagnosis and treatment made a big difference in recovery, no matter what thiamine dose was used.
+(Oudman2022).
 Wernicke encephalopathy typically presents with ataxia and nystagmus, and Korsakoff's psychosis with anterograde and retrograde amnesia and confabulation upon relevant lines of questioning.

 Frequently, secondary to thiamine deficiency and subsequent cytotoxic edema in Wernicke encephalopathy, patients will have marked degeneration of the mammillary bodies.
 Thiamine (vitamin B1) is an essential coenzyme in carbohydrate metabolism and is also a regulator of osmotic gradient.
 Its deficiency may cause swelling of the intracellular space and local disruption of the blood-brain barrier.
 Brain tissue is very sensitive to changes in electrolytes and pressure and edema can be cytotoxic.
 In Wernicke this occurs specifically in the mammillary bodies, medial thalami, tectal plate, and periaqueductal areas.
 People with the condition may also exhibit a dislike for sunlight and so may wish to stay indoors with the lights off.
 The mechanism of this degeneration is unknown, but it supports the current neurological theory that the mammillary bodies play a role in various "memory circuits" within the brain.
 An example of a memory circuit is the Papez circuit.